revyos-ros/fogros2-release/README.md

 Valid `TRANSPORT_TYPE` values are `compressed`, `theora`, and `raw` if only `image-transport` and `image-transport-plugins` are installed on the system. `h264` is another valid `TRANSPORT_TYPE` if step 3 is followed.

-Optional Step 3: If using H.264, please also clone the H.264 decoder found [here](https://github.com/clydemcqueen/h264_image_transport) into the workspace's src directory.
+Step 3 (Optional): If using H.264, please also clone the H.264 decoder found [here](https://github.com/clydemcqueen/h264_image_transport) into the workspace's src directory.
 The current repo only contains the encoder and the full image transport pipeline will not work without the decoder also.

 Example of `stream_topics` argument: